 He still has that garden today, and whenever we go visit, we take our kids fruit and veggie picking.
 They always have a blast (even now that they're grown!) and get super excited to eat what they picked.
 Wanna get your kids excited about eating fruits and veggies?
 Show them where they come from and get them involved!

-We used to pick tons of produce, but the best, by far, were the tomatoes.
+We used to pick tons of produce, but the best and our favorite by far, were the tomatoes.

 This post was originally published in August 2012 and has been updated on June 23, 2020.